anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

   Other protocols such as CoAP, NFC, or Bluetooth may be used, but are out of scope of this document.
   A pledge acting as a server during bootstrapping leads to some differences for BRSKI:

-  * Discovery of the pledge by the registrar-agent must be possible.
+  * Discovery of the pledge by the registrar-agent MUST be possible.

-  * As the registrar-agent must be able to request data objects for bootstrapping of the pledge, the pledge must offer corresponding endpoints.
+  * As the registrar-agent MUST be able to request data objects for bootstrapping of the pledge, the pledge must offer corresponding endpoints.

-  * The registrar-agent MAY provide additional data to the pledge in the context of the voucher-request trigger, which the pledge includes into the PVR.
+  * The registrar-agent MUST provide additional data to the pledge in the context of the voucher-request trigger, which the pledge includes into the PVR.
     This allows the registrar to identify, with which registrar-agent the pledge was in contact.

-  * Order of exchanges in the call flow may be different as the registrar-agent collects both, PVR and PER, at once and provides them to the registrar.
+  * Order of exchanges in the BRSKI-PRM call flow is different those in BRSKI {{RFC8995}}, as the PVR and PER are collected at once and provided to the registrar.
     This enables bulk bootstrapping of several devices.

   * The data objects utilized for the data exchange between the pledge and the registrar are self-contained authenticated objects (signature-wrapped objects).